Dionysos4488/My-.CIA-Archive/README.md

 Some Games are from: https://itch.io/games/made-with-gb-studio those are marked with (gbstudio)\
 Some Games are from: https://gbdev.io/gbcompo25.html those are marked with (comp25)\
 Some Games are Homebrew Games those are marked with (hbgame)\
+Some Games are Patched Games with Fan Translations those are marked with (tlpatch)
 \
 \
 QR-Codes are made with https://createaqr.app/ (no sign-up) (Error correction: L)